zoom-care/candidate-project-qa-automation/README.md

 - Verify Address Details Line 1 and Line 2 are present.
 - Verify "View Clinic Services" link is present.
 - Verify Map is present.
+- Verify the Provider name placeholder is present.
+- Verify the Team details of the provider is present.
+- Verify the Provider pic placeholder is present.
 - If appointment is present, verify appointment time button is present.
 - Click on the appointment button, we should be navigated to Log In page.